samratbs-fulda/gdsd/README.md

 How to build an run the frontend on a local machine:
-1. cd frontend
+1. cd frontend/findful/
 2. npm install
+3. npm run build
-3. npm run dev
+4. npm run dev